 The States of Wyoming, Montana, North Dakota, Minnesota, and Iowa have all installed or are in the process of installing networks that would be compatible to the system upgrade being considered in South Dakota.
 Cross-border interaction of first responders in the Emergency Medical Service, fire, and law-enforcement disciplines is routine and better communications will only improve public safety.
+South Dakota currently has 281 ID's issued to border state first responders to improve interoperability.

-First responders from across the state are participating in a FEMA Region 8 working group on interoperable communications.
+First responders from across the state are participating in a FEMA Region 8 working group on interoperable communications (RECCWG).
 John McQuillan from the Brown County dispatch center and Jeff Pierce with the Bureau of Information & Telecommunications are representing our state well in this group.